 St Matthias was in a deficit position when it joined the Trust.
-A staff restructure has followed to ensure that a surplus position is achieved in the future.
-The deficit has decreased during the year and are expected to return to an overall surplus in coming years.
+A further staff restructure has happened during the year.
+The numbers at the school have now stabilised and the school has required intensive support as it has continues to improve.